-A successful Humanities or Contacts task check will let the characters know that Professor Alexandros is one of the foremost experts on old Minoan and ancient Greek artefacts.
+A successful Humanities or Contacts task check will let the characters know that Professor Alexandros is one of the topmost experts on old Minoan and ancient Greek artefacts.
 He works at the National Archaeological Museum of Athens.

 If they decide to pay him a visit at the museum, they will learn that he is out on an archaeological expedition.
-With a successful Charm or Status task check, his colleague Professor Cristos Lakatis can reveal that the dig is on an island called Filakes south of Athens in the Myrtoan sea, which is a part of the Aegean Sea.
-Professor Lakatis can also confirm the importance of the finds professor Giorgios has made, possibly linking the Minoan culture to the early Hellenic culture.
+With a successful Charm or Status task check, the characters can get in touch with Giorgios' colleague Professor Cristos Lakatis.
+It is possible that they already know about Cristos Lakatis from the arrival at the airport.
+Either way, Professor Lakatis can reveal that the dig is on an island called Filakes south of Athens in the Myrtoan sea, which is a part of the Aegean sea.
+Professor Lakatis can also confirm the importance of the artifacts that his colleague professor Giorgios has discovered, possibly linking the Minoan culture to the early Hellenic culture.